-Most interesting, a more recent study has dealt with this classic issue using a multivariate statistical analysis of local intensity patterns on conventional MR images of a small homogeneous sample of patients with MS, leading to promising results.25 The potential of ML in the analysis of MR imaging data in MS is also highlighted by another recent study using models based on FLAIR images and demographic information for the prediction of 2-year clinical disability and achieving a mean squared error of 3 (corresponding to a mean EDSS score error of 1.7).26 Furthermore, studies with a large number of subjects demonstrated the clinical relevance of automatic volumetric quantifications, systematically mapping brain anatomy at both global and regional levels on clinical MR images of patients with MS.27,28
+Most interesting, a more recent study has dealt with this classic issue using a multivariate statistical analysis of local intensity patterns on conventional MR images of a small homogeneous sample of patients with MS, leading to promising results.
+The potential of ML in the analysis of MR imaging data in MS is also highlighted by another recent study using models based on FLAIR images and

-In our work, we revisited the conventional MR imaging/clinical disability dissociation problem in the light of recent developments in the fields of radiomics and ML modeling, exploring the informative value of volumetric, macrostructural disconnection and textural features derived from routine MR images of a large multisite cohort of patients with MS. We found that ML models based on radiomics features extracted from specific brain regions, along with basic clinicodemographic data, are highly predictive of the EDSS score (r approaching 0.80, about 64% of shared variance), demonstrating excellent intra- and intersite generalizability ($r \ge 0.73$, about 53% of shared variance).
+In our work, we revisited the conventional MR imaging/clinical disability dissociation problem in the light of recent developments in the fields of radiomics and ML modeling, exploring the informative value of volumetric, macrostructural disconnection and textural features derived from routine MR images of a large multisite cohort of patients with MS. We found that ML models based on radiomics features extracted from specific brain regions, along with basic clinicodemographic data, are highly predictive of the EDSS score (r approaching 0.80, about 64% of shared variance), demonstrating excellent intra- and intersite generalizability ( $r \ge 0.73$ , about 53% of shared variance).
 Of note, the ML algorithm had little effect on the predictive performance, with similar prediction errors across models, indicating substantial model-independence of our findings.
 Also, as per our ancillary analysis, while clinicodemographic variables alone were highly informative of patients' clinical status, the inclusion of radiomics features in the models substantially increased the generalizability and stability across different ML algorithms, supporting the additional value of a holistic approach including a variety of data types/sources.

-Although a meaningful comparison of effect sizes among studies is hindered by the variability of study design, sample size, and statistical methods, our study seemingly provides a sensible improvement compared with earlier works,6 with sample width and external validation across different sites further strengthening our results.
+Although a meaningful comparison of effect sizes among studies is hindered by the variability of study design, sample size, and statistical methods, our study seemingly provides a sensible improvement compared with earlier works, with sample width and external validation across different sites further strengthening our results.

-Most interesting, our findings confirm that signal intensity patterns as assessed by the quantitative texture analysis of conventional brain MR images encode clinically relevant information,25 apparently outperforming measures like volume or macrostructural disconnection in terms of shared variance with clinical disability.
-Indeed, textural features may capture subtle modifications of brain tissue microstructure, which are known to correlate with clinical status in patients with MS.12 Furthermore, the systematic mapping of different brain regions through atlasbased automatic segmentation of T1-weighted volumes may enhance radiomics analysis by adding anatomic specificity, with most informative features in our models extracted from areas whose pathologic modifications are known to impact the clinicocognitive performance (ie, prefrontal cortex,29 deep gray matter,27 and cerebellum30).
+Most interesting, our findings confirm that signal intensity patterns as assessed by the quantitative texture analysis of conventional brain MR images encode clinically relevant information, apparently outperforming measures like volume or macrostructural disconnection in terms of shared variance with clinical disability.
+Indeed, textural features may capture subtle modifications of brain tissue microstructure, which are known to correlate with clinical status in patients with MS. Furthermore, the systematic mapping of different brain regions through atlasbased automatic segmentation of T1-weighted volumes may enhance radiomics analysis by adding anatomic specificity, with most informative features in our models extracted from areas whose pathologic modifications are known to impact the clinicocognitive performance (ie, prefrontal cortex, deep gray matter, and cerebellum).
 Conversely, a simpler shape feature like volume, as well as the coarse estimation of GM structural disconnection as inferred by T2 lesion location, may represent less pathologically specific disease markers, therefore providing a minor contribution to explaining MS-related disability.

-To date, few studies have explored the potential of radiomics in MS, mainly focusing on the analysis of WM lesions for diagnostic classification purposes,^{31,32} with alterations of brain tissue microstructure mostly characterized through advanced MR imaging techniques,^{33,34} which provide more neurobiologically interpretable results but require dedicated acquisitions that are difficult to implement in large-scale population studies.
+To date, few studies have explored the potential of radiomics in MS, mainly focusing on the analysis of WM lesions for diagnostic classification purposes, with alterations of brain tissue microstructure mostly characterized through advanced MR imaging techniques, which provide more neurobiologically interpretable results but require dedicated acquisitions that are difficult to implement in large-scale population studies.
 Nevertheless, the systematic radiomics analysis of conventional brain MR images may hide a huge unused potential, promising to exploit the maximum clinically meaningful information contained in neuroradiologic images, taking full advantage of a massive amount of clinical MR imaging data collected through the years.